pacbard/gChartPhp/README.md

+> Google Image Charts API is **deprecated in 2012** and was **turned off on March 18, 2019**.
+This fork use [Image-Charts.com](https://www.image-charts.com) API instead.

-*FORK* PHP Object wrapper for the ~Google Chart~ [Image-Charts](https://www.image-charts.com) API
+PHP Object wrapper for the ~Google Chart~ [Image-Charts](https://www.image-charts.com) API
 ===========================================

 A simple PHP Object wrapper for the [Image-Charts API](https://www.image-charts.com) (a drop-in-replacement and backward compatible chart API with [Google Image-Charts](http://code.google.com/apis/chart/image_charts.html)).
-Should help anyone who needs to automate the building of the Google Chart url.
+Should help anyone who needs to automate the building of the Chart url.
 Supports (almost) all types of charts.

 Prerequisites
 -------------
 To use this API, you should have a little PHP experience; a little patience to read the documentation; and a little persistence to keep trying if your first charts don't look as you expect them to.